Virtualize 100% of Windows apps

 Why are some apps difficult to virtualize?

 It's quite a bold claim to make; being able to virtualize and deploy 100% of Windows applications.
-Many organizations have tried this with legacy virtualization technologies like Microsoft App-V or VMware ThinApp, and found the packaging process a pain (or a dark art) with success limited to around 60% of your software estate.
+Many universities have tried this with legacy virtualization technologies like Microsoft App-V or VMware ThinApp, and found the packaging process a pain (or a dark art) with success limited to around 60% of your software estate.

 And typically, it's that other 40% which are the applications that you wanted to use virtualization technology to distribute in the first place!